Ribbon Designer (MFC)

 The Ribbon Designer lets you create and customize ribbons in MFC applications.
 A ribbon is a user interface (UI) element that organizes commands into logical groups.
 These groups appear on separate tabs in a strip across the top of the window.
 The ribbon replaces the menu bar and toolbars.
 A ribbon can significantly improve application usability.
 For more information, see Ribbons.
 The following illustration shows a ribbon.

 In earlier versions of Visual Studio, ribbons had to be created by writing code that uses the MFC ribbon classes such as CMFCRibbonBar Class.
-In Visual Studio 2010, the ribbon designer provides an alternative method for building ribbons.
+In Visual Studio 2010 and later, the ribbon designer provides an alternative method for building ribbons.
 First, create and customize a ribbon as a resource.
 Then load the ribbon resource from code in the MFC application.
 You can even use ribbon resources and MFC ribbon classes together.
 For example, you can create a ribbon resource, and then programmatically add more elements to it at runtime by using code.